 LIFECHANGER, the latest film from writer/director Justin McConnell had something besides its unconventional plot that grabbed my interest when it was first announced.
 George Mihalka, director of the original MY BLOODY VALENTINE, was a consulting producer.
-Now I’m not entirely sure what that is, but the involvement of the man who directed one of my favorite slashers was a big plus for me.
+Now I’m not entirely sure what that is, but the involvement of the man who directed one of my favourite slashers was a big plus for me.

 Drew is a shapeshifter, voiced in narration by Bill Oberst Jr.(HELL’S KITTY, AYLA), exists by cloning people’s bodies and taking them as its own.
 The original dies a rather nasty death as a result.
 As age sets in these transformations need to become more frequent, bodies last hours instead of years.
 And as the end approaches he begins to feel the need to make things right with the only person he really loved.
 No matter how many other lives he needs to take in the process.
 It’s a quest that will not end well.